 Educators who specialize in physical fitness can opt to focus on students with special needs.
 Often called adapted physical education teachers, they help the youngest learners improve their motor skills and learn to play with others through exercise and games.

-The job outlook for adapted physical education teachers is 'steady,' according to the National Center to Improve the Recruitment and Retention of Qualified Personnel for Children with Disabilities (www.personnelcenter.org).
-Average annual pay for special education teachers at the preschool, kindergarten and elementary level is $54,390, according to the U.S. Bureau of Labor Statistics.
+The job outlook for adapted physical education teachers is average, according to O*NET Online (www.onetonline.org).
+The average annual pay for special education teachers is $56,690 at the kindergarten and elementary level, according to May 2013 BLS figures.

-Adapted physical education teachers may improve their earnings by becoming certified.
-A certified adapted physical education teacher must either pass the standardized test, possess ten or more years in the field or provide details about specific academic experience, according to Adapted Physical Education National Standards ( www.apens.org).
+Adapted physical education teachers might improve their earnings by becoming certified.
+A certified adapted physical education teacher must either pass the standardized test, possess ten or more years in the field or provide details about specific academic experience, according to Adapted Physical Education National Standards (www.apens.org).

 A bachelor's degree plus some practical training in an adapted setting are generally required to work as an adaptive physical education teacher.
 As with all teachers, licensure is required to work in their respective subject or grade level.
 Some states require additional education and experience prior to issuing a license.
 Prospective teachers should verify the licensing requirements of their respective state.

 Related to Salary and Career Info for Early Childhood Special Education Teachers

 - Recently Updated